proshian/neural-swipe-keyboard-android/README.md

 - [ ] **Add support for more languages, including English**
 - [ ] Instructions on generating synthetic datasets, training, and integrating models for new languages and keyboard layouts
 - [ ] Reading tokenizers from JSON via serializable
-- [ ] Moving tokenizers to a separate module
 - [ ] Publishing as an .arr library

 Demo app related: